Is The Human Brain Like a Computer?

 The lungs of a computer are like the Power Supply Unit.

 I believe that someone reverse-engineered the human body and discovered a way to create Artificial Intelligence, which later became a computer.
-So, a computer is more like the human body.
+So, a computer is more like the body.

 Is the human body a supercomputer?
-Perhaps it appears that the human body is a living, clonable creation that has the ability through biology to adapt and change.
+Perhaps it appears that the body is a living, clonable creation that has the ability through biology to adapt and change.
 If you think about it, humans are more alike than we are different.

 Almost all of us have similar body features regarding arms, legs, fingers, toes, etc. The only differences I can see are facial features, nose shapes, skull shapes, hair on the head, and skin pigmentation.